-If we feel the darkness closing around us, is it at all possible that we'll remember it and thus are immortal after all?
-Maybe we who will die in the coming floods will not our deaths remember but rather still live in a landlocked world where no further burgees unfurl but for the brief cocktail steward span that bridges sleep and death--that fluttering spasm of alertness, the forgotten hand that clutches once and having clutched drops its eternal bong --and watch will we instead as the blackened water's through the carpet soaked and gone?
+If we feel the final darkness closing around us, is it at all possible that we're remembering it rather than experiencing it now, and thus are immortal after all?
+Maybe we who will die in the coming floods will not our deaths remember but rather still live in a landlocked world where no further burgee cords and yacht club burgees unfurl but for the brief cocktail steward span that bridges sleep and death--that fluttering spasm of alertness; the forgotten hand that clutches once and having clutched drops its eternal bong --and watch will we instead as the blackened water's through the carpet soaked and gone?
 Soaked...

 ... and gone?
 As Mike Hammer says when giving up the key to the whatszit, "I didn't know...
 I didn't know..."

-So remember to "forget and smile" when the waters are rising higher than any hit count and our apocalypse year begins endlessly over with one January after the other, never reaching the dreaded December 21, 2012; all time slowing down like a black hole's infinite approach.
-And remember what the fortune teller said when Lisa Simpson asked if there was any way to avoid her grim future, "No. Just try to look surprised."
+So remember to "forget and smile" when the waters are rising higher than any hit count and our apocalypse year begins endlessly over with one January after the other, never reaching the dreaded December 21, 2012, all time slowing down like a black hole's infinite approach, remember what the fortune teller said when Lisa Simpson asked if there was any way to avoid her grim future, "No, but try to act surprised."
 All else is...
-Silencio... and conqueror worms that just won't give it up... for Lana Del Rey!
+Silencio... and those picky, tourist conqueror worms that just won't give it up... for Lana Del Rey!